zteitler/2021C-405/_papers/term-paper-topic.md

 In this assignment you will choose a **topic** and one or more sources for your term paper.

 As a reminder, from the syllabus, this paper is:
-> a term paper (6--15 pages) about a topic of the student's choice within real analysis.
+> a term paper (6--15 pages) about a topic of the student's choice within algebra or algebraic geometry.

 ## Assignment